Technickel-Dev/baseline-mcp/video-assets/project_inspiration.md

 # Baseline MCP Server

+## What it does

+This project is an MCP server that provides a set of tools and prompts for querying information about Baseline web features.
+It can be used by AI assistants to answer questions about web standards, browser compatibility, and feature details.
+It also includes a demo client that showcases the server's capabilities.

 ## Inspiration

 The inspiration for this project was to explore the interaction between Baseline and Model Context Protocol (MCP) while building a practical tool for web developers.
 I wanted to create a server that could provide accurate and up-to-date information about Baseline web features, empowering AI assistants to give better, more informed answers to developers' questions.